kironono/cocoremo/README.md

 # Cocoremo

-Cocorimo is a smart home service.
+Cocoremo is a smart home service.

 ## Setup